ashleve/lightning-hydra-template/README.md

 > Hydra allows you to autocomplete config argument overrides in shell as you write them, by pressing `tab` key.
 Learn more [here](https://hydra.cc/docs/tutorials/basic/running_your_app/tab_completion).

 </details>

 <br>

 ## 🐳&nbsp;&nbsp;Docker

-First you will need to [install Nvidia Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html) to enable GPU support. <br>
+First you will need to [install Nvidia Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html) to enable GPU support.

 The template Dockerfile is provided on branch [`dockerfiles`](https://github.com/ashleve/lightning-hydra-template/tree/dockerfiles).
 Copy it to the template root folder.